GitTeaching/LMS-Arduino-Python/README.md

 #### Library Management System using RFID MFRC522, Arduino, Python Tkinter, DHT11 Sensor, and MySQL.

 In this project, RFID-RC522 is interfaced with Arduino and then RFID data is sent to Tkinter GUI and MySQL database using Python.

-It uses also sensors like DHT11 to sense, plot on GUI, and save to DB/CSV file all sensed data (Temperature and Humidity).
+It also uses sensors like DHT11 to collect, plot on GUI, and save to DB/CSV file all sensed data (Temperature and Humidity).

 #### Project Demos :
 - https://www.youtube.com/watch?v=t5eLQYGKfPs